2016 Corporate Responsibility Report

 Mark W. Shamley is president and CEO of ACCP and has more than 20 years of experience in corporate and public affairs, corporate social responsibility, business development, and marketing.
 Prior to joining ACCP, he oversaw community relations and government affairs for the National Basketball Association Orlando Magic.
 He received his B.S. in marketing from Marist College in Poughkeepsie, New York, and has a MBA in international business from the Crummer Graduate School of Business at Rollins College, in Winter Park, Florida.

 In recognition of the respective time, expertise and contribution of each panelist, Northrop Grumman representatives offered to make a grant in each panelist’s name to a designated, qualified 501(c)(3) organization.
-Additionally, Northrop Grumman provided reimbursement for each panel member’s related travel and lodging expenses.
+Additionally, Northrop Grumman provided panelists reimbursement for related travel and lodging expenses.

 Other overall observations of the Report:

 - Presents well, i.e. layout and graphics.

 - Provides comparative data on inquiries and allegations, and high transparency into results of such allegations, including terminations and other actions resulting from OpenLine Contacts (page 21).